erfanfh/whisper/README.md

 # Whisper! - A System Chat

 Welcome to **Whisper!**, a lightweight system chat designed to streamline communication on your network.
-This is just the first version, and we have many exciting features planned for future releases.
+We have many exciting features planned for future releases.

 ## Features